-Learn even more with these public media resources, located at the bottom of this collection.
+Learn even more with additional public media resources located at the bottom of this collection.

 July, 1949: four young black men are wrongly accused of rape by a 17-year-old farm wife in rural Lake County, Florida.
 This case included a race riot, torture, multiple murders, two trials and a Supreme Court reversal, and it helped lay a foundation for the Civil Rights Movement.
 From WUCF in Orlando, Florida. | More

 African-American grave sites and burial grounds for enslaved people have been disappearing over the years.
 But those in Virginia with personal connections to these burial sites have recently begun to uncover, maintain and preserve these legacies across the state. | More

 How do you transform a troubled police department?
 From PBS Frontline. | More

 This community conversation series attempts to answer the question: Can you reduce funding for police while ensuring public safety for all communities? | More

 Meet Dub Lawrence, a crusading former sheriff whose investigations highlight increasingly militarized state of American police.
 Dub established Utah’s first SWAT team, only to see that same unit kill his son-in-law in a controversial standoff. | More

 What does it mean to grow up Black in America, a country too often divided by race?
 Watch three stories, three interpretations. | More

 This PBS Kids program features authentic conversations between real children and their parents.
 Adults can learn how to talk with kids about noticing differences in race, understanding what racism can look like, and standing up for ourselves and each other — all in age-appropriate ways.
 KERA hosted a virtual discussion among local experts after a recent special screening of this program.
 Play the screening above, and watch a replay of the discussion right here.